 Minnow: Low-Value < $20 first gift

-Donors giving in this range should be thanked for their contribution.
-Those willing to stay on file will be kept in the messaging loop at levels commensurate with their donation.
+Donors of gifts in this range should be thanked for their contribution.
+Those willing to stay on file will be kept in the messaging loop at levels commensurate with their donation

 Tuna: Supporting-Value $20 – $99 first gift